 The Murfreesboro Housing Authority will inspect the unit before providing assistance to a new family in a contract unit.
 The Murfreesboro Housing Authority will not provide assistance on behalf of the family until the unit fully complies with the HQS.

-D. Inspections
+D. Regular Inspections

-1. At least during the term of the HAP contract, the Murfreesboro Housing Authority will inspect a random sample, consisting of at least 20 percent of the contract units in each , to determine if the contract units and the premises are maintained in accordance with the HQS.
+1. At least biennially during the term of the HAP contract, the Murfreesboro Housing Authority will inspect a random sample, consisting of at least 20 percent of the contract units in each project, to determine if the contract units and the premises are maintained in accordance with the HQS.

 Note: Turnover inspections pursuant to paragraph C. of this section will not count toward meeting this annual inspection requirement.

-2. If more than 20 percent of the annual sample of inspected contract units in a fail the initial inspection, the Murfreesboro Housing Authority will re-inspect 100 percent of the contract units in the .
+2. If more than 20 percent of the annual sample of inspected contract units in a project fails the initial inspection, the Murfreesboro Housing Authority will re-inspect 100 percent of the contract units in the project.

 E. Other Inspections